JarBarKar/SenSave/README.md

 2) main.py (to launch microbits) <br>

 <b>Extra notes:</b><br>
 1) For telegram bot, please use BotFather to generate unique token and chat ID for the telegram bot.
-Follow the guide in this URL to generate the data https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot
+Follow the guide in this URL to generate the data https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot <br>
-2) Insert the generated token and chat ID into iot_bot_code.py and main.py file, replace the values with <TOKEN_ID> and <CHAT_ID> found in the source code.
+2) Insert the generated token and chat ID into iot_bot_code.py and main.py file, replace the values with <TOKEN_ID> and <CHAT_ID> found in the source code. <br>
+3) Create a group chat and invite your bot into the group chat to start receiving notifications and interact with it. <br>

+<b>Telegram bot commands:</b><br>
+1) /profile (Retrieve elderly profile information)
+2) /unique (Retrieve the number of unique visitors that visit the elderly premise)
+3) /where (Retrieve the current location of the elderly and how long she was at that location for)

 <u><b>App used: </b></u>